Beauty by Design: Susan Caplan

 The London born vintage curator tells us how the capital and its creativity has been her makingRead more

-Vintage jewellery is part of the future of sustainable fashion and Susan Caplan is sure to be at the forefront.
-By encouraging individuality with one-of-a-kind pieces, the designer extends the life of pre-loved jewellery without the usual side effect of seasonal waste.
+By encouraging individuality with one-of-a-kind pieces, Susan Caplan extends the life of pre-loved jewellery without the usual side effect of seasonal waste.
 London born and bred, Caplan’s artful curation has shaped a new appreciation for vintage design, and it’s her city’s polarities that bring context and creativity to the jewellery expert’s world.

 “London is in my blood,” says vintage jewellery curator Susan Caplan.
 “I was born into a family of passionate antique collectors who had stores in Camden Passage in Islington, so I’ve been surrounded by art and objets d’art from an early age.”
 Curation is instinctive, and Caplan credits her career trajectory not only to the family business, but the curated surroundings they called home.
 “My parents’ home was designed by revolutionary architect Walter Segal,” she recalls.
 “It featured a kitchen personally designed and fitted by Terence Conran and pieces by Eames, Hille and Robin Day.”
 This early start in the design world was a personal catalyst: “It deeply influenced my style, my eye for detail and appreciation of beautiful things.”